MikroElektronika/mikrosdk_click_v2/clicks/waveform/DETAILS.md

 ### Application Task

 > Predefined characters are inputed from the serial port.
-> Depending on the character sent the signal frequency, waveform or amplitude
+> Changes the signal frequency, waveform or amplitude depending on the receiver character.
-> will be changed.

 ```c